jhen0409/react-chrome-extension-boilerplate/README.md

 #### React/Flux hot reload

-This boilerplate use Webpack and react-hot-loader, and use Redux, You can edit related to Popup & Window files to hot reload.
+This boilerplate uses Webpack and react-hot-loader, and use Redux.
+You can hot reload by editing related files of Popup & Window.

 #### LiveReload

-This boilerplate uses LiveReload except for Popup & Window, You can edit content & background scripts let chrome runtime reload.
+This boilerplate uses LiveReload except for Popup & Window.
+You can let chrome runtime reload by editing content & background scripts.

 ## Build